 Objective: Perceived threat is hypothesized to activate the fight-or-flight response which, in turn, eventuates in up-regulation of proinflammatory genes and down-regulation of antibody production and interferon response genes.
 We report the first test of this hypothesized threat-gene expression link in a non-clinical sample.

 Methods: A subset of participants in the Durham Child Health and Development Study provided data describing threat ambiguity (assessed with reactions to CAUSE videos) and threat vigilance (assessed with an affect misattribution procedure).
-A venous blood draw was also performed, and mRNA data from the peripheral blood mononuclear cells were analyzed.
+A venous blood draw was also performed, and leukocyte mRNA expression was quanitfied.

 Results: A heightened vigilance for threat predicted mRNA abundance of genes associated with interferon response and antibody production, and a tendency to view ambiguous situations as threatening predicted mRNA abundance of genes associated with antibody production.